MarkusFerdinandDablander/ECFP-Sort-and-Slice/README.md

     mols_train = [mol_1, mol_2, ...]

 that should be used to calibrate the Sort & Slice operator.
-This training set can then be employed along with a set of desired ECFP hyperparameter settings to construct a molecular featurisation function:
+This training set can then be employed along with a set of desired ECFP hyperparameter settings to create a molecular featurisation function:

-    ecfp_featuriser = construct_sort_and_slice_ecfp_featuriser(mols_train = mols_train,
+    ecfp_featuriser = create_sort_and_slice_ecfp_featuriser(mols_train = mols_train,
                                                                max_radius = 2,
                                                                pharm_atom_invs = False,
                                                                bond_invs = True,